Fire Retardant PIR Panels

 Fire Retardant PIR (Polyisocyanurate) Panels are insulated sandwich panels manufactured with a PIR foam core bonded between metal facings.
-As part of the broader category of Fire Rated Sandwich Panels, PIR panels provide an engineered balance between thermal efficiency and fire performance when compared to conventional PUR-based systems.
+As part of the broader category of Fire Rated Sandwich Panels, PIR panels provide an engineered balance between thermal efficiency and fire performance.

 Commonly specified as Fire Rated PIR Panels in industrial and commercial projects, these systems are selected where insulation performance is required alongside improved fire characteristics within the building envelope.